anttonalberdi/hilldiv2/README.md

 - Chao, A., Chiu, C.-H., & Jost, L. (2010).
 Phylogenetic diversity measures based on Hill numbers.
 Philosophical Transactions of the Royal Society of London.
 Series B, Biological Sciences, 365(1558), 3599–3609.
 - Chao, A., Chiu, C.-H., & Hsieh, T. C. (2012).
 Proposing a resolution to debates on diversity partitioning.
 Ecology, 93(9), 2037–2051.
 - Chao, A. & Jost, L. (2015) Estimating diversity and entropy profiles via discovery rates of new species.
 Methods in Ecology and Evolution, 6, 873-882.
+- Chao, A., Chiu, CH., Jost, L. (2016).
+Phylogenetic Diversity Measures and Their Decomposition: A Framework Based on Hill Numbers.
+In: Pellens, R., Grandcolas, P. (eds) Biodiversity Conservation and Phylogenetic Systematics.
+Topics in Biodiversity and Conservation, vol 14.
+Springer, Cham.
 - Chao et al. 2018.
 An attribute-diversity approach to functional diversity, functional beta diversity, and related (dis)similarity measures.
 Ecological Monographs 89(2), e01343.
 - Alberdi A., Gilbert M.T.P.
 (2019).
 A guide to the application of Hill numbers to DNA-based diversity analyses.
 Molecular Ecology Resources, 19(4), 804-817.